The RORC Transatlantic Race will start from Lazarote on 8th january 2023

 Lanzarote is the easternmost of the Canary Islands off the coast of Africa and part of the province of Las Palmas.
 The volcanic island has a stunning variety of landscapes including sandy beaches, rocky coastline, mountain ranges and even a desert.

 FLEET BERTHING IN LANZAROTE

-The 2022 RORC Transatlantic Race departs from the Lanzarote, where all boats will be berthed in either Marina Lanzarote or Puerto Calero prior to the start.
+The 2023 RORC Transatlantic Race departs from Lanzarote, where all boats will be berthed in Marina Lanzarote prior to the start.